library(palmerpenguins)

 11.3.1 Two-dimensional indexing

-Because a data frame is rectangular, it also takes two indices: [row, column].
+Because a data frame has rows and columns, it also accepts two indices: [row, column].

 penguins[1, ]